WMRamadan/docker-compose-it-all/README.md

 A repository of docker-compose yaml files for all kinds of deployments based on ready made images.

+## Requirements

+- Docker Engine 20.10 or above
+- Docker Compose v2 or above

 ## Setup

 To launch a deployment run the following command: